Brand new 18-metre-long green buses with Georgian number plates are parked in a row in a car park.

 Context

 The transport sector contributes to greenhouse gas emissions in Georgia.
 Growing motorisation is worsening the air quality and impacting the living conditions in urban areas.
 In contrast, rural areas suffer from limited mobility options, which especially affect women and low-income families.
-The lack of a national framework hinders the provision of inclusive mobility services at regional and local levels of territorial decentralisation.
+The lack of a national framework hinders the provision of inclusive, regional and local mobility services.

 Objective